anusharamamurthy/genAI_llm_experiments/semantic_parser/README.md

-This is an experiment to understand how LLMs can be used as semantic parsers.
+This is an experiment to observe the performance of LLMs as semantic parsers.

 1. Get the data